candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 --
 # Certificate Extensions

-- Various sorts of metadata added to certificates
+- Various sorts of data added to certificates
-- Sent in the CSR, *but the CA doesn't have to include them in the signed cert!*
+- Sent in the CSR, **but the CA doesn't have to include them in the signed cert!**
   - Always double check the cert you get back if you asked for special extensions
 - Two types: critical (must be parsed) and non-critical (may be ignored if